What can an HRA reimburse?

 1. Insurance premiums

-The following insurance premiums are HRA-qualified expenses:
+The following insurance premiums are HRA-qualified medical expenses:

 - Major medical individual health plan premiums